 What is SMR?
 What does it do?

-Grand piano actions work similarly to upright piano actions but with a notable difference.
+Grand piano actions work similarly to vertical piano actions but with a notable difference.
 Grand pianos allow a note to be repeated mid-stroke, using double escapement, resulting in faster repetition.
-Upright pianos possess a single escapement action which requires that the action complete its key stroke before it can be replayed.
+Vertical pianos possess a single escapement action which requires that the action complete its key stroke before it can be replayed.
 This limits pianists’ ability to perform fast repetition.
 For this reason, a grand piano is needed for most intermediate and advanced piano repertoire.

 Within the Seiler SMR action, small ceramic magnets are installed in the action.
 These lightweight magnets force each other apart faster and more reliably than a jack spring alone.
 The allows for mid-stroke repetition that rivals grand piano actions.